-More and more snowbirds are buying a manufactured home to use as their winter property.
+More and more snowbirds are buying manufactured homes to use as their winter property.
 Snowbirds who want an instant community find manufactured home parks an ideal option.

-Most of these neighborhoods have strict rules when it comes to using homes as short-term vacation rentals, but that is a topic to bring up with an agent if you have concerns about it.
+Most of these neighborhoods have strict rules regarding using homes as short-term vacation rentals, but that is a topic to discuss with an agent if you have concerns about it.

 Gated Home Communities

-Snowbirds, like most everyone, appreciate their privacy.
-They want to live in areas where they feel safe and secure during their winter vacation.
+Snowbirds, like almost everyone, appreciate their privacy and want to live in areas where they feel safe and secure during their winter vacation.

 Gated home communities provide this security and give their seasonal residents a sense of peace and calm.